Siimmester/Blocks-socks-execpt-they-re-ducks/README.md

 # Blocks-socks-execpt-they-re-ducks
-Makes duck socks for minecraft skins.
+A discord bot that takes duck socks for minecraft skins.
 Inspired by blocks